Module 4 - The AgileSHIFT Framework

 The course is part of this learning path

 This module looks at the ‘what’ of the AgileSHIFT framework.
-It starts by focusing on the complexity of an organisation, and investigates the role internal and external teams and stakeholders play in co-creating value.
-Then it looks at the importance of strategic organisational alignment in effectively implementing change and, within this, it investigates the critical and often conflicting role of middle managers in facilitating change across through the organisation.
+It starts by focusing on the complexity of an organization and investigates the role internal and external teams and stakeholders play in co-creating value.
+Then it looks at the importance of strategic organizational alignment in effectively implementing change and, within this, it investigates the critical and often conflicting role of middle managers in facilitating change across the organization.

 The objectives of this course are to provide you with and understanding of: